XimingCheng/HEVCAnalyzer/README.md

     cd ~/HEVCAnalyzer/bin
     ./HEVCAnalyzer

-Also, you can download the wxWidgets-2.8-12 source code to build, but you must notice the **setup.h** as same as the Windows Building
+Also, you can download the wxWidgets-2.8-12 source code to build, but you must notice the **setup.h** in the source should `#define wxUSE_GRAPHICS_CONTEXT 1`

 Older Version Build Under Windows
 ---------------------------------

 Download wxWidgets-2.8-12 source code, you can build it with Visual Studio or other IDE

-**Notice that you must change the wxWidgets-2.8-12 source code setup.h from：**
+**Notice that you must change setup.h in the wxWidgets-2.8-12 source code from：**

 ```C
 #ifndef wxUSE_GRAPHICS_CONTEXT